top of page

 In Kébémer you can turn left to Lompoul and drive there north

 on a good tar road to the north.
-Before Mouït you take the piste
+Before Mouït (photo) you take

 On foot/by taxi